 In order to be eligible for the EWSS, a business needed to have a tax clearance certificate in place and must be able to show that the business will experience a 30 per cent reduction in turnover or customer orders between July 1 and December 31, 2020 – and that Covid-19 is the cause of this disruption.

 Each employer must complete a monthly review to check their eligibility and they need to undertake this review on the last day of every month to ensure they continue to meet the criteria of the scheme.
+Check out our guide to Irish government grants for small businesses during the Covid-19 pandemic.

 What happens if you're no longer eligible?